baaspack/baas-sdk/README.md

 websocket.actions.joinUsersChannels('usersmeta');
 ```

-Only the websocket client that calls this method is sent the response message.
+Only the websocket client that called this method is sent the response message.
 ```
 => {
   action: "joinUsersChannels",